-What if we eliminated that choice and, as a community, developed a method for fair pricing?
+What if Indie authors, as a community, developed a method for fair ebook pricing?

-If a deeply discounted book is considered the bargain bin, what is a free one considered?
+If a deeply discounted book is considered a bargain bin deal, what is a free book considered?

-Why does Amazon allow free books if they don’t make money off of them?
+Why does Amazon allow you to give away books if they don’t make money off of them?
 Actually, they do make money.
-If you give that book away elsewhere, that’s where the customer will go.
-Thus, Amazon could lose out on other sales that could happen during that visit to their site.
+If that book is given away elsewhere, the customer will follow the deal; thus, if Amazon does not also offer the book for free, they could lose out on other sales.
 Amazon understands that even if the author doesn’t make a penny, they still can.
 The author, a.k.a. the one who did all the work and paid to create the product, is the one who loses.

-You can’t put a 99 cents novella on sale, so I understand giving that away.
-However, I put nearly a year’s worth of work into each of my novels.
-Charging $2.99 is not unreasonable.
-An occasional sale of 99 cents is fine, but why do we need to lower ourselves to giving away our hard work?
+Since it can easily cost a thousand dollars to write, edit, format, and create a cover, charging $2.99 for a 300+ page ebook is not unreasonable.
+An occasional sale of $.99 is fine, but do we need to lower ourselves by giving away our hard work?
 How many times have we seen resulting reviews like, “This book is terrible.
-Normally I would not have picked it up, but it was free.”?
+Normally I would not have picked it up, but it was free”?
 Don’t forget the infamous, “I want to read that book so badly, but I will wait until it is free.”
 Really?
 For a book that costs less than a Starbuck’s fix?
-People will buy a liquid candy bar and maybe even tip the staff for a minute of work, but they won’t spend less money on a book that will take them hours, possibly even days, to read.
+People will buy a liquid candy bar, and maybe even tip the staff for a minute of work, but they won’t spend less money on a book that will take them hours, possibly even days, to read.
 Why are we authors encouraging this behavior?

 Yes, this is our fault.
 We are enablers.
 If we would stop giving away our work, people would stop expecting to get something for nothing.
-They would also stop leaving bad reviews based on how much they hated a book they never normally would have considered opening but did so at our encouragement.
+They would also stop leaving bad reviews based on how much they hated a book they normally never would have considered opening but did so because we made it too easy.

 The system needs to stabilize.
 Charging even a small amount shows that we believe our product has value.
 Indies are often seen as people who produce bad work in an effort to swindle a fast buck.
-If we unite under a code of quality that reflected our value, imagine how it would help lift the stigma of being an Indie.
+Imagine how uniting under a code of quality that reflects our value would help lift the stigma of being an Indie.
 We deserve to be taken seriously.

-POST SCRIPT: I’d like to thank Tracey Lyons for pointing this out.
-From the Amazon website:
+I’d like to thank Tracey Lyons for pointing out something on Amazon’s site:

 What price will Kindle Worlds charge readers for stories?